-Drone-powered planting is another promising area of innovation for agriculture technology.
+Drone-powered planting is another promising area of innovation for precision agriculture companies.
 UAVs can be programmed to automatically shoot pods with seeds and fertilizer into the ground, even in the most hard-to-access locations.
 Using this method, a drone can plant 120 trees per minute.

 While drone planting solutions are mainly being explored as a means to fight deforestation at scale, this innovation also holds vast potential for commercial farming.

 The biggest obstacles to seeing more drones above fields are safety concerns and regulations imposed by authorities.
 However, those are easy to overcome through strategic software development aimed at creating easy-to-navigate and compliant solutions for agricultural companies.

 IoT sensors on the ground and in farm equipment